vespaill/Budgety/README.md

 -   Looping over an array using the `map` method.
 -   Using the `findIndex` method in order to find the index of the first element in an array where a condition is true.
 -   Removing elements from an array using the `splice` method.

+### Updating the percentages controller

+-   Making our budget controller interact with the Expense prototype.